TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 They do not.

-Experienced programmers make mistakes constantly.
-The difference is that they have learned how to notice mistakes, read clues, and fix one thing at a time.
+Experienced programmers still make mistakes.
+They have learned how to notice clues, slow down, and fix one thing at a time.

 That is why this course includes debugging from the beginning.
 Debugging is not failure.
 Debugging is programming.